LilyCole/express-personal-api/README.md

 <h3>&#8226; method: "DELETE", path: "/api/places/:id"</h3>
 deletes a Specific Place
 <h3>&#8226; method: "PUT", path: "/api/places/:id"</h3>
 updates a Specific Place and returns new JSON with _id.
-Not implemented on the front end
 <h3>&#8226; method: "GET", path: "/search"</h3>
 searches description, town, state and country of a Place and returns JSONs of Places that contain query string